Should I get my pet desexed?

 The age at which your pet should be desexed varies based on your pet’s breed.
 As a general rule, cats and smaller breeds of dogs are more frequently desexed at around six months of age whilst the larger dog breeds are desexed when they attain their full bone growth.
 Our veterinary team will take into consideration everything that’s special about your pet before giving any recommendations.
 Chat to our team to learn more.

 What is desexing?

+There are many benefits to getting your pet desexed.
 Surgical desexing involves the removal of part of a pet’s reproductive system whilst under a general anaesthetic.
 Desexing of females (also known as spaying) involves removing the ovaries and uterus.
 Sometimes only the ovaries are removed.
 Desexing of males (also known as castration or neutering) involves the removal of both testicles.

 The medical benefits of desexing your pet